 our love for Him turns into deep affection, we will desire to follow His commands.

 Hosea’s wife needed to first understand that he wanted her.
 Only then could she truly find freedom as a wife.
 Did she fail?
 Over and over.
 Did he stop seeking her?
 Never.

 As you can probably guess, my fight with Austin was not the end of our story.
-He showed up an hour later at my door step, explaining that he had walked from the other side of town to show his love for me.
-I am so thankful that my God did much more than drive from the other side of a small town.
+He showed up an hour later at my doorstep, explaining that he had walked from the other side of town to show his love for me.
+I am so thankful that my God did much more than even walking ten miles from the other side of a small town.
 He stepped out of the bounds of his kingdom to pursue me as His own.
 My marriage does act as a metaphor for that love, but only the real thing will ever come close to satisfying my soul.

-… Also Austin was lying; he drove.
+… Also, Austin was trying to get some relationship points; he drove.
 But that’s another story for another day 😉